 Ben Franklin Academy (BFA) believes that an effective language arts program is critical to the education of each child.
 Students must develop the skills of reading, writing and communication to succeed in all areas of their education.
 The following curricula will be used to supplement the Core Knowledge Sequence and support BFA’s emphasis on literacy:

 Core Knowledge Language Arts (CKLA) (grades K-5):

 BFA believes that an effective language arts program is critical to the education of each child.
 Students must develop the skills of reading, writing and communication in order to find success in all areas of their education.
 Core Knowledge Language Arts (CKLA) is a comprehensive, preschool through fifth grade program for teaching reading, writing, listening, and speaking while also building students’ vocabulary and knowledge across essential domains in literature, global and American history, and the sciences.
 In the early grades, CKLA focuses on oral language development through carefully sequenced read-alouds as well as systematic instruction in reading and writing skills.
 In later grades, CKLA continues to advance students’ knowledge and vocabulary through read-alouds and in-depth discussions while also immersing students in complex texts and advanced writing assignments that draw on the academic content they’ve been engaged in since preschool.

-Step Up to Writing and 6+1 Traits (grades K-6):
+Step Up to Writing and 6+1 Traits (grades K-8):